Rettend/zzz-pull-planner/README.md

   - Current pity for channels
   - Guarantee status (50/50 and 75/25 vs guaranteed)

+## 3 User Modes

+- Anon: data is only saved in memory, promoted to Guest when a profile is created
+- Guest: has a session, data stored in remote db, lose session = lose account, promoted to Member when connects Google/Discord
+- Member: logged in user, data is accessible from any device

 ## Tech Stack

 - **Frontend**: SolidJS, SolidStart, UnoCSS